 24085 & 24133 worked a Crewe - Holyhead railtour on April 24th, whilst a week later on May 1st 24054 & 24133 handled the Crewe - Llandudno leg of an excursion from Euston.
 Further north (stored) 24094 powered May 7th's 17.10 Edinburgh - Berwick service.

-In the Exeter area Class 25 diagrams included the afternoon Chard Jct - Exeter milk train, then a local evening Exeter - Newton Abbott passenger, using the stock from a Waterloo service.
-A pair of Class 25's also handled the overnight St Blazey - Temple Mills freight as far as Exeter.
+In the Exeter area Class 25 diagrams included the afternoon Chard Junction - Exeter milk train, then a local evening Exeter - Newton Abbott passenger, using the stock from a Waterloo service.
+A pair of Class 25s also handled the overnight St Blazey - Temple Mills freight as far as Exeter.
+Elsewhere on the Western Region the Port Talbot - Llanwern iron ore trains had been increased to 27 100 tonne bogies wagons, capable of loading 2,000 tons of iron and requiring the use of three Class 37s to handle the 46 mile journey.
+This was now the heaviset freight service on British Rail.

 With the arrival of the summer timetable came numerous stock alterations.
 The last of the LMR Class 50's moved to the Western Region, reducing further the usefulness of the few remaining Westerns.
 Another dozen Class 24's went to store with the consequent re-allocation of Class 25's to cover these, this led to Inverness & Bristol losing their Class 25 allocations.
 For Bristol a number of Class 31's were moved in from the Eastern Region, which entertained quite a number of internal transfers, in addition to the storage of some of its Class 31/0's.
 A reshuffle of dmus in the Exeter area led to more local services being hauled by Class 25's.
 However within a month Inverness would regain an allocation of three Class 25's (from the LMR), with three from Eastfield moving south.
 The last two Class 25's in green livery, 25043 & 25102 succumbed to blue paint during the summer, with the former being the last green Class 25.
 Derby Works also seemed loathe to break up condemned locomotives, a clear out in early June sent 24086 & 25015 to Doncaster Works whilst 25124 took 08179 & 08236 to Swindon Works.
 The movement of 24086 left Derby without any Class 24's present for the first time in eighteen years, although 24061 (just renumbered RDB 968007) could be seen across the lines at the Research Department.
 Doncaster had recently received Baby Deltic 5901 from Derby and a number of Class 31/0's from Stratford for scrapping, bringing together for a last time locomotives (Classes 23/24 & 31) used to dieselise the Great Eastern in the late 1950's.